- What is a community Jewish Day School?

 Families whose application forms and fees are received by mid-December, and who have completed the other necessary steps in a timely manner, will receive early admissions notification in mid-February.
 Families whose application forms and fees are received by mid-February, and who have completed the other necessary steps in a timely manner, will receive admissions notification in mid April.
 All other applications will be considered and accepted pending space availability.

-Financial assistance requests are held in strictest confidence by Heilicher personnel.
-Heilicher employs a third party assessor, SSS (School and Student Services by The National Association of Independent Schools) which processes financial assistance applications.
+Financial assistance requests are held in strictest confidence by Heilicher.
+Heilicher employs a third party assessor, Tuition Aid Data Services (TADS) which processes financial assistance applications.
 Applying does not guarantee assistance.
 Our finance office is happy to answer questions regarding this process.
 Please call 952.381.3525 or email email@example.com for more information.

-Heilicher administers its own certified kosher hot lunch program.
-Our kitchen is under the auspices of Minnesota Kosher.
-Mondays and Tuesdays are meat days; Wednesdays, Thursdays, and Fridays are dairy days.
+Heilicher serves from-scratch, dairy/parve (non-meat), certified kosher hot lunch daily for a fee.
 Students may bring their own dairy or parve (non-dairy/non-meat) lunch to school on any day.